Date of Degree

 Copyright 2012 Ryan Amelon

 Amelon, Ryan.
-"Development and characterization of a finite element model of lung motion." dissertation, University of Iowa, 2012.
+"Development and characterization of a finite element model of lung motion."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.